KernelCafe/welcome/README.md

 ## What's the state of the café?

-As of Jan 28, 2021, we've installed our first proof-of-concept public access host: a M1 Mac Mini.
-SSH and VNC access are available, but only via IPv6.

-We are currently working on automated provisioning software for users (custom, GitHub-based) and operating systems ([tinkerbell](http://tinkerbell.org)).
+As of Feb 3, 2021, the kernel café is in alpha, with 3 arm64 nodes available for public access via IPv6.
+We are working on automated provisioning software for users (custom, GitHub-based) and operating systems ([tinkerbell](http://tinkerbell.org)).

 ## Donations